 Note: If you cannot find shio koji, use 1 tsp. salt instead for this recipe.

-Hikari Miso products are available in Japanese grocery stores and Amazon.
+Hikari Miso products are now available on Amazon and Japanese grocery stores.

 Disclosure: This post is sponsored by Hikari Miso.
 To read more about my partnership with Hikari Miso, click click here.